You Know it’s Way Too Cold When…

 Seriously, you know it’s too cold—even for Canada—when:

-1) You can’t spot a single person wearing shorts and t-shirt.
-Yes, believe it or not, there is always a Canadian somewhere who is rocking the shorts and t-shirt look when temperatures are hovering around zero degree.
+1) You can’t spot a single person wearing shorts and a t-shirt.
+Yes, believe it or not, there is always a Canadian somewhere who is rocking the shorts and t-shirt look when temperatures are hovering around zero degrees.
 When you see Canadians wearing thick winter jackets, you know it’s actually cold.

 2) If you take off your gloves for just a couple of seconds—say, to find your keys in your bag—your fingers instantly become numb and painful.